Sociology: AA-T Degree

 Required Electives: List B (3 units)

-Complete 1 course from the following:3
+Complete one course from the following:3

 Introduction to the Criminal Justice System